carnestoltes/TrueCommanderCompanion/README.md

 ## System Architecture

 **Backend:** A Dart server using the shelf package.
-It manages the global state (players, history, tables) in memory.
+It manages the global state (players, history, tables).

 **Frontend:** A Flutter application with two distinct roles: Admin (controls the tournament flow) and Player (views assignments and rankings).